 Cirrus – takes control of iCloud, investigates and diagnoses its problems

 Cirrus has four main functions.
 It can download and evict (from local storage) items stored in iCloud so that you can manage them properly.
 It provides full details about files and folders held in iCloud.
 It performs a test file upload, which can help unstick pending uploads.
 It also provides specialised access to iCloud-related log activity.
 New iCloud Browser gets info straight from iCloud, works with Desktop & Documents Folders option, saves detailed reports, and runs on El Capitan too (except log feature).
-New version supports changing text size in views, and auto-update feature.
+New version restores correct paths for Catalina.

-Cirrus 1.5 (El Capitan, Sierra, High Sierra and Mojave)
+Cirrus 1.8 (El Capitan, Sierra, High Sierra, Mojave and Catalina)